Today we took a bit of a different road and rather than touring a coffee station, we visited Sorwathe Tea Factory. At least for the morning.

 Conveniently, Bumbogo is located on the drive back to Kigali, so it wasn't another marathon day of driving!
 The roads off the highway were pretty rough, muddy and rocky, but we're seasoned vets when it comes to that sort of thing now.

-This station is brand new for our buddys here at MTCo.
-They just opened in January this year and are just finishing the processing of some of their first harvests.
-Ultimately, they practice the same systems and standards that MTCo has implemented at our other station visits, which for us is really great to see.
+This station is brand new for our buddies here at MTCo.
+They just opened in January this year and are finishing the processing of some of their first harvests.
+Ultimately, they practice the same systems and standards that MTCo has implemented at our other station visits.
+Which, for us, is really great to see.

 They're quite a bit further off of the highway and finding sources for power and water has proved more difficult than at the other stations.
 Here at Bumbogo, the team has hooked up solar panels to drive all the electricity.
 As a fun side note, we've been told that Akon, a well known hip hop artist, is now running a solar business in Africa, and this is where the panels came from.